-One day in the early summer of 1965 Admiral of the Fleet Lord Mountbatten, the Chief of the Defence Staff (CDS) in the Ministry of Defence London since 1959, came on a farewell visit to Headquarters FEAF.
-Obviously, he was allowed inside our sanctum but his ADC and a number of other hangers-on had to wait outside, to their great chagrin.
-Lord Mountbatten was wearing magnificent, full dress, tropical white Royal Navy uniform with many rows of medal ribbons, and with gold rank rings halfway up each arm.
-He seemed weary and ill-at-ease (he was 65 years of age) but nevertheless found time to have a friendly chat with each of us individually – as friendly as protocol allowed between junior officers and a 5-star Admiral.
-People of my vintage know that Mountbatten had had a very long and distinguished military and political career.
-Younger people, if they know anything at all about him, possibly remember him as the 44th (and last) Governor-General of India, or the fact that he was assassinated by the IRA in August 1979.
+One day in the early summer of 1965, Admiral of the Fleet Lord Mountbatten, Chief of the Defence Staff (CDS) since 1959, came on a farewell visit to Headquarters FEAF.
+Obviously, he was allowed inside our sanctum but his ADC and several other hangers-on had to wait outside, to their great chagrin.
+Lord Mountbatten was wearing magnificent, full dress, tropical white Royal Navy uniform with gold rank rings halfway up each arm and many rows of medal ribbons.
+He seemed weary and ill-at-ease (he was 65 years of age) but nevertheless found time to shake hands and have a friendly chat with each of the four of us individually – as friendly as protocol allowed between junior officers and a five-star Admiral.
+People of my vintage know that Lord Mountbatten had had a very long and distinguished military and political career.
+Younger people, if they know anything at all about him, possibly remember him as the 44th, and last, Governor-General of India, or the fact that he was assassinated by the IRA in August 1979.